code-423n4/glow-finance-bug-bounty/README.md

 ### Known Issues

-Bug reports covering previously-discovered bugs (listed below) are not eligible for a reward within this program.
+Bug reports covering previously-discovered bugs are not eligible for a reward within this program.
 This includes known issues that the project is aware of but has consciously decided not to “fix”, necessary code changes, or any implemented operational mitigating procedures that can lessen potential risk.
 Every issue opened in the repo, closed PRs, previous contests and audits are out of scope.

-[⚡️**Project:** Please provide any relevant links in a bullet format below:]

 ### Previous Audits

 Any **previously reported** vulnerabilities mentioned in past audit reports are not eligible for a reward.

-[⚡️ **Project Name**] previous audits can be found below: [Please insert a link to your previous audits.]
+Glow previous audits can be found below: https://docs.glowfinance.xyz/audits/.

 ### Specific Types of Issues